george-badia/pharmacy_inventory/README.md

-Here's a README for your **Pharmacy Inventory System Management** project, modeled on the Coffee Shop Domain example:

 # Pharmacy Inventory System Management

 Welcome to the **Pharmacy Inventory System Management** project!
 This Python project utilizes Object-Oriented Programming (OOP) and SQLAlchemy to manage the operations of a pharmacy, focusing on customers, medications, and prescriptions.